aravindV14/rainfall-pythonml/README.md

 a python machine learning  project we created this project by using the simple python packages

-tkinter for widgets
+tkinter for widgets <br>
-seaborn for visualization
+seaborn for visualization <br>
-sklearn for machine learning algorithms imutils for paths numpy and pandas to take csv matplotlib for differnt kinds of graphs
+sklearn for machine learning algorithms <br>
+imutils for paths <br>
+numpy and pandas to take csv <br>
+matplotlib for differnt kinds of graphs <br>